Cash Converters refunds

-Cash Converters is refunding $10.8 million to consumers who
+Cash Converters had to refund $10.8 million to consumers who

 took out loans in this period that were unsuitable for them.

-Here we explain whether you may be entitled to a refund, and how
+Here we explain who was entitled to a refund.

 If you received a Cash Converters loan between 1 July 2013 and 1

-June 2016, you may be entitled to a refund if any of the following
+June 2016, you may have been entitled to a refund if any of the

 You got your loan online and already had two or more payday

-If this is your situation, Cash Converters has already agreed to
+If this is your situation, Cash Converters agreed to refund some

 You got your loan online or instore and it was your first